Lead your Union. Campaign on the issues that matter to you. Represent the interests of 19,000 students.

 How can I become a Students' Union Rep?

-If you’re passionate about democracy, event promotion and ensuring your elected reps are accountable, you can alternatively put yourself forward to sit on Scrutiny Committee – an impartial, neutral body that helps advertise and run Student Council, and holds elected Officers directly to account.
-The election process is similar and involves you communicating why you’d be a good fit for the role by writing a short statement about yourself.
+If you’re passionate about democracy, event promotion and ensuring your elected reps are accountable, then have a look at Scrutiny Committee – an impartial, neutral body that helps advertise and run Student Council.
 Find out more here.

 For more information, contact Ian Bruce